-Visitors can explore the unique culture thru seveal museums, historical churches and schoolhouse and the remains of plantations.
-There are 79 Atlantic barrier island in the area.
+Visitors can explore the unique culture thru several museums, historical churches and schoolhouses and the remains of plantations.
+There are 79 Atlantic barrier islands in the area.
 Charles Pinckney National Historic Site is located in the region.

 Gullah/Geechee Cultural Heritage Corridor was created in October 12, 2006.

 The Overmountain Victory National Historic Trail is primarily an auto trail through Virginia, Tennessee, North Carolina, and South Carolina.
 The trail is operated in a cooperative effort by the U.S. Forest Service, U.S Army Corps of Engineers, National Park Service, and local efforts.
 The trail is a 330-mile corridor.
 The trail follows the route American patriots traveled during the Revolutionary War to the Battle of King’s Mountain.